Using Growing Up in New Zealand data

 - Societal context and neighbourhood environment

-If you work in research, policy development, service delivery, with a Government department or an NGO, the Growing Up in New Zealand data sets could provide valuable insights to benefit your work.
+If you work in research, policy development, service delivery, with a Government department, NGO or community group, the Growing Up in New Zealand data sets could provide valuable insights to benefit your work.

-- Requesting access to the anonymised data set for independent research; or
+- Request access to the anonymised data set for independent research

-- Working with the Growing Up research team either as a collaborator or student.
+- Collaborate with the Growing Up in New Zealand team on a project